IgnacioTejeraPicossi/learning-with-ai/README.md

 - If your OpenAI account supports the web search tool (`web_search_preview`), you will get live, up-to-date answers from the internet.
 - If not, the backend will **automatically fall back to a standard LLM response** (no web search, but still a high-quality answer).
-- The user experience is seamless: you always get an answer, and no error is shown if web search is not available.

 ### Summary Table: Web Search Tool Support